Beroea: Location

 Berea was in southwestern Macedonia.
 The city's foundation stood where Veria, or Kar-Verria, in Greece is today.
-Its a unique position has had a variety of terrain surrounding the city since then.
+In its unique position, it had a variety of terrain surrounding the city since then.

 Berea sat at the base of Mount Bermius, which is part of the Vermio Mountains and provides an ample supply of water for the city and the region.
 The main sources of water were the Haliacmon and Axios Rivers, which supported apple, peach and pear orchards.
 The area is prosperous with a hydroelectric dam on the Haliacmon powering the area's industrial sector.

 History

 The city is reputed to have been named by its mythical founder Beres (also spelled Pheres) or from the daughter of the king of Berroia, who was thought to be the son of Macedon.

 A city of the same name that is mentioned in a section of Thucydides's history, which dates it to be around 432 BC.
 In Polybius's history there were two insertions about an inscription that dates the city back to the later part of the 4th century BC.
 No one has verified the historical date of the establishment of the city although it has been known to have been surrendered to the Romans from the Macedonians after the Battle of Pydna in 168 BC.

 Veria enjoyed great prosperity under the kings of the Argead Dynasty, whose most famous member was Alexander the Great, who made it their second-most important city after Pella.
 Veria reached the height of its glory and influence in the Hellenistic period, during the reign of the Antigonid Dynasty.
 During that time, Veria became the seat of the Koinon of Macedonians (Κοινόν Μακεδόνων), minted its own coinage and held sports games named Alexandreia in honour of Alexander the Great, with athletes from all over Greece competing in them.

 The city was the first city of the Macedonian region to fall to the Roman Empire, after the Battle of Pydna in 168 BC.
 In the 1st, century there were two major roads joining the towns of Thessalonica and Beroea, one of them passing close to the ancient city of Pella.
 There are some assumptions that the Apostle Paul used that route when he visited Beroea.

-Within the city there was a Jewish settlement in which Paul, after he had left Thessalonica, and his companion Silas preached to the Jewish and Greek communities of the city in AD 50/51 or 54/55.
+Within the city there was a Jewish settlement in which Paul, after he had left Thessalonica, and his companion, Silas, preached to the Jewish and Greek communities of the city in AD 50/51 or 54/55.

 In the 7th century, the Slavic tribe of the Drougoubitai raided the lowlands below the city, and in the late-8th century, Empress Irene of Athens is said to have rebuilt and expanded the city and named it Irenopolis after herself, but some sources place that Berrhoea-Irenopolis further east.
 For subsequent history, see History of Veria.